StergiosF/WorldWise/README.md

 # 🌍 WorldWise

-A web application that helps users keep track of the places they've visited.
-The app provides an interactive map to mark visited locations, view past trips, and explore more about cities and countries.
+A React web application that helps users keep track of their travels.
+The app provides an interactive map to mark visited locations, view past trips, and learn more about cities and countries.

 ## Live Demo